-1) The Apprentice - Their role is to receive on-the-job training from the Employer and off-the job training from the Learning Provider.

-2) The Employer - Their role is to pay the Apprentices' wages, provide on the-job-training, give leave from work to the Apprentice to carry out off-the-job training and provide ongoing support to the Apprentice.

-3) The Learning Provider - Their role is to provide the Apprentice with off-the-job training and takes on board the administrative work load.

-4) The Government - The SSC (Sector Skills Council) - Their main roles are:

-- To provide funding for the apprenticeship via the Professional Body, which for England is the LSC (Learning Skills Council). - To work with the Government by bringing together employers, trade unions and professional bodies to develop the skills that UK businesses need.
+- 1) The Apprentice - Their role is to receive on-the-job training from the Employer and off-the job training from the Learning Provider. - 2) The Employer - Their role is to pay the Apprentices' wages, provide on the-job-training, give leave from work to the Apprentice to carry out off-the-job training and provide ongoing support to the Apprentice. - 3) The Learning Provider - Their role is to provide the Apprentice with off-the-job training and takes on board the administrative work load. - 4) The Government The SSC (Sector Skills Council) Their main roles are: - To provide funding for the apprenticeship via the Professional Body, Northern Ireland is the DELNI (Department of Education & Learning for Northern Ireland). - To work with the Government by bringing together employers, trade unions and professional bodies to develop the skills that UK businesses need.
 Using this information they then develop NOS (National Occupational Standards).
-The NOS is a set of standards dictating what needs to be achieved or known by an individual in order for the individual to be qualified to carry out a certain task.

-5) The Awarding Body - There are several different awarding bodies, for example; City & Guilds, Edexcel or IMI Awards etc. (It is down to 'The Learning Provider' as to which Awarding Body they use as the qualifications vary from each Awarding Body) - Their main roles are:
+The NOS is a set of standards dictating what needs to be achieved or known by an individual in order for the individual to be qualified to carry out a certain task. - 5) The Awarding Body There are several different awarding bodies, for example; City & Guilds, Edexcel or IMI Awards etc. (It is down to 'The Learning Provider' as to which Awarding Body they use as the qualifications vary from each Awarding Body) Their main roles are: